 So what exactly are the financial records and personal documents you should file and manage?
 How do you organize them?
 Furthermore, where and for how long do you keep them?

 The first thing you need to do is make a checklist of everything.
-Here are the usual documents you need to organize:

 - Personal papers such as your birth certificate, baptismal paper, diplomas and training certificates, marriage license, passport, etc.